knave88/FCvsCNN/README.md

 # FCvsCNN

 In theory CNNs have better performance with fewer parameters, hence less memory and computing consumption.
-CNNs are able to handle image data that is infeasible using only FC layers.

 Let's test it!